dylankb/dylankb.github.io/_posts/2016-2-29-a-beginners-guide-to-jekyll.md

 There's no need to run `jekyll build` if you're using a Github Pages user organizations page with this configuration.

-Read the [Jekyll](http://jekyllrb.com/) documentation to get a better handle on what frontmatter is, and other sometimes Jekyll specific quirks, but you've got a working site now.
-Hooray!
+Finally, make sure to read some the [Jekyll](http://jekyllrb.com/) documentation to get a better handle on [how Jekyll works](https://jekyllrb.com/docs/usage/), the [configuration file](https://jekyllrb.com/docs/configuration/) system, and what [frontmatter](https://jekyllrb.com/docs/frontmatter/) is.

+A shortcut to a solid understanding of all the moving parts is to just use one of the posts included in the `_posts` directory for your first post to get you started.
+Don't forget to use `jekyll serve` to see preview your changes!

 If something isn't clear, doesn't work right, or you have other suggestions then feel free to let me know.
+Also feel free to check out the project's [Github repository](https://github.com/dylankb/dylankb.github.io).